 Please Note - This is Time Line Therapy - RST is much more comprehensive

-“To accuse others for one's own misfortune is a sign of want of education.
+“To accuse others for one's own misfortune, is a sign of education requirement.

 To accuse oneself shows that one's education has begun.

 To accuse neither oneself nor others, shows that one's education is complete.”